anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecurePaymentIntentApi.md

 <a id="securepaymentintentsexpirationspost"></a>
 # **SecurePaymentintentsExpirationsPost**
-> PaymentIntentExpiresResponse SecurePaymentintentsExpirationsPost (string xApiKey, string xAppKey, float xVersion, string origin, string id)
+> PaymentIntentExpiresResponse SecurePaymentintentsExpirationsPost (string xApiKey, string xAppKey, decimal xVersion, string origin, string id)

 This API expires the payment Intent or link.